SiddheshMishra1999/XylophoneInJS/README.md

 - You can also press the button using your keyboard with its corresponding key
 - Each press or click of a button should play a unique Xylophone sound
 - Each button should have a label indicating which key is linked to it
+- The key binds are easy and comfortable to use

+Languages used:
+HTML, CSS, Javascript

+keys: qwerty hjkl bnm